Skip to content

 Ethereum remote signing API

-Supports remote signers using the Ethereum remote signing API.
+Supports remote signers using the Ethereum remote signing API, like Web3Signer.

 If you're already using a remote signer using this API, Vero is very easy to switch to without any slashing risk (the slashing protection data stays in-place).
 In case you end up not liking Vero, you can switch back just as easily.